Overview

 Governance

-CIMB Group's commitment to sustainability, including climate change, is demonstrated by the fact that our CEO, top management, and all divisions have sustainability key performance indicators (KPIs).
-Sustainability-linked remuneration is an effective way of ensuring that our leadership, business units, and enabling functions remain focused on our sustainability goals.
-Summary of the KPIs for our CEO and top management as below:
+CIMB Group's commitment to sustainability, including climate change, is demonstrated by our GCEO, top management, and all divisions' sustainability key performance indicators (KPIs).
+A summary of the KPIs for our GCEO and top management as below:

 Chief Executive Officers